American Military University (Security Management)

 I look forward to hearing from you and assisting you in achieving your goals.
 I am an experienced professional in both the private and government sectors with a history of educating and training individuals with diverse backgrounds, levels of education, and goals.

-I hold a master’s degree, work full time as a consultant within the Defense Industry, and I
+I hold a master’s degree, work full time as a consultant within the Defense Industry, and I also part-time (Adjunct) instruct at a Department of

 My default rate can changes based on the needs of the student and the level of scholastic studies.